MichalKarbownik/falcon-docs/docs/falcon-server/endpoints.md

 DEITY Falcon provides developers with a set of base classes and modules to work with endpoints on both Falcon-Client and Falcon-Server applications.

-First what you need to do is to configure such endpoint entries.
+First, you need to configure such endpoint entries.
 If you were configuring ApiDataSources and Extensions in Falcon-Server previously - it won't be any different from that.
 Add the following configuration to your [Falcon-Server config](miscellaneous/config.md):